L-Theanine and Anxiety: How L-Theanine Can Help With Stress-Related Ailments

 Medicine, whether natural or pharmaceutical, doesn’t always need to be what you lean on for relief.
 Lifestyle interventions, like therapy, meditation, exercise and more can be helpful in overcoming whatever is causing you anxiety.
 In other scenarios, like those who are celiac or deal with gut issues, the foods you eat can actually be a root cause of your anxiety too.

 As plant medicine people, one of our favorite natural, clinically-proven tools to cope with anxiety is L-Theanine, an amino acid that’s primarily derived from green tea.
-Read on to learn how this natural compound can help you boost brainpower and potentially help you cope with anxiety.
+In the right dosages, which we apply to balance out the caffeine in our cacao latte mix, turmeric latte mix and matcha latte mix, this natural compound can help you boost brainpower and potentially help you cope with anxiety.

 What is L-Theanine?